Can "planting green" suppress troublesome glyphosate tolerant/ resistant weeds in no-till soybean?

 Rye biomass production and canopy

-The concern over rye biomass interception of soil-applied preemergence herbicide application leading to reduced efficacy appears unfounded, at least in 2021.
-This observation is based on the consistent difference between the herbicide only treatment and the early terminated rye treatment.
-Had the AGB interfered with effective herbicide deposition, we would expect reduced suppression, but the opposite was observed.
-Further evidence is provided by the lack of influence of seeding rate on suppression.
-In the preemergent termination timing, rye seeding rate affected both AGB and percent canopy, measures of two factors which could influence herbicide interception, yet no difference in weed population was observed.
+The concern over rye biomass interception of soil-applied residual herbicide leading to reduced efficacy also appears unwarranted, at least under the conditions of this study.
+This observation is based on the consistent reduction from the herbicide only treatment to the early terminated rye treatment: better system performance regardless of interception.
+Further evidence is provided by the lack of seeding rate influence on suppression.
+In the PRE termination timing, the greater rye seeding rate increased both AGB and percent canopy, both indicators of potential herbicide interception, yet little difference in weed population was observed (WH at S7 is the exception for seeding rate influence but occurred in the year of questionable activation).

-Lack of weeds in the late terminated rye treatments led to the decision not to apply post emergence herbicide, a systems level decision based on the principals of integrated pest management (IPM).
-This resulted in significantly greater marestail populations from later emerging plants at harvest at all sites and is partially responsible for soybean yield reduction (Table 3).
-Because marestail populations did not rebound after treatment in the no rye and early termination treatments relative to late termination, indicating no post treatment “flush,” we conclude the suppression provided by late rye termination delayed the in-season flush.
-In a year with adequate moisture, we would anticipate a second flush of marestail following treatment, necessitating a second herbicide application.
-The practical implication of this observation is that suppression by late rye termination may result in the need for only one post emergence herbicide application, reducing chemical control costs and the potential for resistance development by subjecting fewer weeds to less active ingredient.
+Lack of weeds in the late terminated rye treatments led to the decision not to apply post emergence herbicide in 2021, a systems level decision based on the principals of integrated pest management (IPM).
+This resulted in significantly greater marestail populations (p=0.008) from later emerging plants at harvest in this treatment and is partially responsible for soybean yield reduction (Figure 5).
+Because marestail populations did not rebound after POST herbicide application in the no rye and early termination treatments relative to the late termination treatment, we conclude a post application “flush” did not occur, thus the suppression provided by the late termination timing delayed the in-season flush.
+In a year with adequate moisture, we would anticipate a second flush of marestail following application, necessitating a second herbicide application.
+The practical implication of this observation is that suppression by late rye termination may result in the need for only one post emergence herbicide application in years with adequate moisture, reducing both chemical control costs and the potential for resistance development by subjecting fewer weeds to less active ingredient.
+In review, we should have delayed the POST herbicide application in the late-terminated treatments for a more objective comparison.

 Soybean yield